(This is a great case study on the “big middle” by Garrett Moon, TodayMade.

 - Simple and clear names.
 Our naming conventions for key “tasks” were convoluted.
 They had to change.

 - Teach the tool.
-We needed to better convey what users needed to do in order to be successful at social media.
+We needed to better convey what users needed to do to be successful at social media.
 We needed to figure out how to teach them while they worked.

 [caption id=”attachment_12405" align=”aligncenter” width=”890"]